 Adding flaked coconut in the cake icing is still the best idea ever.
 When savoring the finished cake, you get a bit of crunchiness which is an awesome surprise and less sugary.

 The original recipe is from Ina Garten.
-My update version contains let sugar and more flavor for this Caribbean girl.
+My updated version contains let the sugar and more flavor for this Caribbean girl.
 LOL Just remember that spices such as nutmeg and powdered ginger do wonders for cake.

 - 3/4 pound 3 sticks unsalted butter, at room temperature, plus more for greasing the pans

 - 2 cups sugar or 1 ½ cup organic sugar

 - 5 extra-large eggs at room temperature